FAQs regarding prospective student advising

 The fees paid by applicants to OTCAS cover the on-line services provided by that company.
 ISU does not receive any portion of those fees.

-Both the ISU Graduate School and the Department of Physical and Occupational Therapy incur substantial costs in personnel time when reviewing applications, and the fees paid to ISU help to offset those costs.
+Both the ISU Graduate School and the Department of Occupational Therapy incur substantial costs in personnel time when reviewing applications, and the fees paid to ISU help to offset those costs.

 Can I apply even if I haven’t completed all of the prerequisite courses?

-Yes, however the admission commitee gives precedence to applicants who have all prerequisites complete at the time of application.
+Yes, however the admissions committee gives precedence to applicants who have all prerequisites complete at the time of application.
 Applicants can have up to four prerequisite courses in the “in progress” or “planned” stages (those with five or more such courses are automatically rejected).
 To be competitive, it is best to complete as many courses as possible prior to application.
-(See “How does the admissions committee evaluate applications?”).
+(See “How does the admissions committee evaluate applications?” below).

 How does the admissions committee evaluate applications?

 Applications are first grouped according to their completeness and achievement of minimum admission standards.
-Thus, applications that have all prerequisites completed and that meet the minimum admission standards for overall GPA, GPA within each prerequisite category, and GRE/MAT performance are placed into Group A. Those with one or two prerequisites in the "in progress" or "planned" stage but that meet minimums in all completed items are placed into Group B. Both applications with three or four prerequisites "planned" or "in progress" (but meeting minimum standards in all other aspects) and applications that are complete but have one or two areas where they fail to meet minimum admission standards (e.g. a B- in statistics, a one or two point deficiency in GRE score, etc.) are placed into Group C. There are other groups as well (D, E, and F) for applications with lesser achievements; however, applications in those groups are not likely to receive offers of admission.
+Thus, applications that have all prerequisites completed and that meet the minimum admission standards for overall GPA, GPA within each prerequisite category, and GRE/MAT performance are placed into Group A. Those with prerequisites in the "in progress" or "planned" stage but that meet minimums in all completed items are placed into the next set of groups.
+Applications that are complete but have areas where they fail to meet minimum admission standards (e.g. a B- in statistics, a one or two point deficiency in GRE score, etc.) are placed into the last set of groups.

 When can I expect a response to my application?